 2. Make the protein balls by mixing ingredients into a bowl with a spoon or hand-held mixer.

 3. Use a medium scoop to create scoops of batter, and then roll each in clean hands until you have round smooth balls and line them up on the pan.
 No chilling necessary.

-5. Store the protein balls at room temperature for about 1 day.
+Store the bliss balls at room temperature in a sealed container for about 1 day.
 Refrigerate in a sealed container for a week.
 Or freeze them for a month, again well covered.
-They don't do well refrigerated as the oat flour makes them dry out faster.

 2. crush nuts - walnuts, almonds or even pistachios would work well

-3. flaxseed or chia seeds would add to the nutrition and not impact flavor if you only add 2 tbsp of each.
+3. flaxseed or chia seeds would add to the nutrition and not impact flavor if you only add 2 tablespoon of each.